crusadesoflouis/eye-tracker/README.rst

 to a file.

 You can also import this module as a library in your module.
 For this, please read the Library Usage segment.

+If you prefer, you can test the module before installing it, using tox.
+For this, please read the Testing segment.